hardkorebob/zwm/README.md

 | 1-9 | Send window to workspace        |

 ## IPC
-`the real gold of this project is the scripting. you can make a script where the colors change at a certain interval giving the whole desktop a breathing-like, life-like quality. think about it. it can also make orchestrating custom layouts a breeze. you could even make a small automated "demo" of all the applications of the computer using this socket scripting capapbility. what do you think? outline your findings`
+`Prompt: The real gold of this project is the scripting. you can make a script where the colors change at a certain interval giving the whole desktop a breathing-like, life-like quality. think about it. it can also make orchestrating custom layouts a breeze. you could even make a small automated "demo" of all the applications of the computer using this socket scripting capapbility. what do you think? outline your findings`

 The protocol is dead simple — a UNIX socket at /tmp/swm.sock, newline-delimited text commands, with synchronous ok/err: replies.
 Any language that can open a socket can drive it.
 Even socat or nc works one-shot from the shell.